Eileen Southern: Early life

 Eileen Jackson grew up around many musicians in her family; her father was a violinist; an uncle, a trumpetist; and her mother, a choir singer.
 According to music scholar Samuel A. Floyd, Jr., "In childhood, as she developed as a pianist, young Eileen was introduced to and became partial to the music of those she calls the 'piano composers,' including Johann Sebastian Bach, Ludwig van Beethoven, and Claude Debussy.
 In addition, her piano teachers, mostly white, were concerned that she wouldn't know music by black composers and introduced her to R. Nathaniel Dett's In the Bottoms, among other such compositions."

 Jackson attended public schools in her hometown, Minneapolis, Minnesota, in Sioux Falls, South Dakota, and in Chicago, Illinois.
 She majored in commercial art at Lindblom High School in Chicago.
 During the same period, she won piano-performance and essay competitions, taught piano lessons, and directed musical activities at the Lincoln Community Center.
 She gave her first piano recital at the age of twelve and made her debut in Chicago Orchestra Hall at age eighteen, playing a Mozart concerto with the symphony orchestra of the Chicago Musical College.

 She attended and received degrees from the University of Chicago (B.A., 1940, and M. A., 1941).
 Her relationship with Cecil Smith, her master thesis advisor, encouraged her to further develop her interest in Negro folk music.
 In 1942, she married Joseph Southern, a professor of business administration.

 She continued her studies and received a PhD in musicology from New York University, 1961.
-At NYU, she studied with Gustave Reese, Curt Sachs, and Martin Bernstein.
+Her doctoral dissertation on the Buxheim Organ Book was supervised by Gustave Reese.
+At NYU, in addition to Gustave Reese, she also studied with Curt Sachs and Martin Bernstein.
 She also studied piano privately at Chicago Musical College, Juilliard, and Boston University.